"London W12 7RJ."

 Then Westfield opened its doors.
 If this was an olde-timey Pathe film clip, things would start to speed up and the picture would magically begin to render in colour.
 Perhaps it's best to imagine that in your mind for the next few paragraphs.

-Whatever your opinion of Westfield (journalist Andrew Gilligan calls it "cloned and white-owned", countless others flock their every weekend in their droves) its arrival in 2008 has undeniably attracted more investment to this once overlooked enclave of west London.
+Whatever your opinion of Westfield (journalist Andrew Gilligan calls it "cloned and white-owned", countless others flock there every weekend in their droves) its arrival in 2008 has undeniably attracted more investment to this once overlooked enclave of west London.

 The BBC ups sticks